Perturbation of eigenvalues of the Klein-Gordon operators: Abstract

 \section{Abstract}

 We prove inclusion theorems for both spectra and essential spectra as well as two-sided bounds for isolated eigenvalues for Klein-Gordon type Hamiltonian operators.
-We first study the operators of the form $JG$, where $J$, $G$ are selfadjoint operators on a Hilbert space, $J = J^* = J^{-1}$ and $G$ is positive definite and then we apply these results to obtain the bounds of the Klein-Gordon eigenvalues under the change of the electrostatic potential.
+We first study operators of the form $JG$, where $J$, $G$ are selfadjoint operators on a Hilbert space, $J = J^* = J^{-1}$ and $G$ is positive definite and then we apply these results to obtain bounds of the Klein-Gordon eigenvalues under the change of the electrostatic potential.
+The developed general theory allows applications to some other instances, as e.g.\ the Sturm-Liouville problems with indefinite weight.